 What I do varies depending on the problem.
-Six things you can try include (can you all tell six is my favorite number or…?):
+Six things you can try include (can you all tell six is my favorite number yet or…?):

-- Narrowing down the problem (if it’s a really huge problem, then you will probably need to reduce the target goal.
+- Narrowing down the challenge (if it’s a really huge problem, then you will probably need to reduce the target goal.
 What is it that’s bothering you so much?
 What is the underlying problem?)
 Just like to-do lists, the more specific and small an item is, the more manageable and easier it is to accomplish.
 Get to the bottom of why you feel a certain way, and the rest will follow.

-- Exercise…it will boost your energy and mood, both of which may be drained by the attack of problems.
+- Exercise…will boost your energy and mood, both of which may be drained by the attack of problems.
 Blow off some steam and lift up your emotions by having a gym session or taking a brisk walk.
 Exercising will stimulate brain chemicals that may leave you feeling a bit more relaxed and/or happier.

 - Breathing in and out slowly and deeply.
 Staying calm is important.
 No problem will subside from you panicking.
 Deep breaths will help you relax.